geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 ---
 # Look at that
 After the early work of original thought, we checked out related works.
 It turns out the original VecNET search bore a striking resemblance to the old AirBnB search!
-They had recently done a resign to fix what they have concluded were large design and usability issues.
+AirBnB had recently done a redesign to fix what they have concluded were large design and usability issues.

 ![airbnb-old@small.png]({{site.baseurl}}/images/airbnb-old@small.png)